pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/KNN.md

 1. As the dimension $d$ of the input increases, the distance between two points in the space also increases.
 1. So as $d >> 0$ almost the entire space is needed to find the $10$-NN.
-1. This breaks down the KNN assumptions, because the $KNN are not particularly closer (and therefore more similar) than any other data points in the training set.
-Why would the test point share the label with those k-nearest neighbors, if they are not actually similar to it?
+1. This breaks down the $KNN$ assumptions, because the $KNN$ are not particularly closer (and therefore more similar) than any other data points in the training set.
+Why would the test point share the label with those $K$-nearest neighbors, if they are not actually similar to it?
 1. Dont try to visualize the above point as it involves multiple dimensions greater than three.
 Do the math.
 1. Note : In real life, points are not uniformly distributed.
 Points mostly lie on the complex manifolds and may form clusters.
-That's why KNN may work sometimes even for higher dimensions.
+That's why $KNN$ may work sometimes even for higher dimensions.

 ## Pros and Cons